ispamm/Stable-V2A/README.md

-# Stable-V2A
+# Stable-V2A website
-Stable-V2A: Synthesis of Synchronized Sound Effect with Temporal and Semantic Controls
+Branch for the Stable-V2A website.